RushiPandya03/RushiPandya03/README.md

-- 🔭 I’m currently working on ASP.net
+- 🔭 I’m currently working on front-end technologies
-- 🌱 I’m currently learning typescript and java
+- 🌱 I’m currently learning typescript/javascript
  <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...